amio/hyper-blink/README.md

 # Hyper: Blink! [![npm-version][npm-badge]][npm-link]

-A living cursor blinks, so here is this [Hyper](https://hyperterm.org) plugin making its cursor blink.
+A living cursor blinks.
+This plugin for [Hyper](https://hyper.is) makes its cursor blink.

 ![hyper-blink][screenshot]